ScottLogic/blog/_posts/2024-03-25-generating-d3-code-with-llms.markdown

 });

 ### INSTRUCTION:
-Write JavaScript code that uses the d3 library to produce a bar chart showing the number of races won per driver in the 2022 F1 season.
+Write JavaScript code that uses the d3 library to produce a bar chart showing the number
+of races won per driver in the 2022 F1 season.

 ### DATA:
 Data is in a csv file at 'data-sources/2022_f1.csv'.
-The fields in the csv file are: Circuit,Date,1st Place Driver,2nd Place Driver,3rd Place Driver,Laps.
+The fields in the csv file are: Circuit,Date,1st Place Driver,2nd Place Driver, 3rd Place Driver,Laps.
-The first three data rows of the csv file are: ['Bahrain,20-Mar-22,Charles Leclerc,Carlos Sainz,Lewis Hamilton,57', 'Saudi Arabia,27-Mar-22,Max Verstappen,Charles Leclerc,Carlos Sainz,50','Australia,10-Apr-22,Charles Leclerc,Sergio Perez,George Russell,58'].
+The first three data rows of the csv file are: ['Bahrain,20-Mar-22,Charles Leclerc, Carlos Sainz,Lewis Hamilton,57', 'Saudi Arabia,27-Mar-22,Max Verstappen,Charles Leclerc, Carlos Sainz,50','Australia,10-Apr-22,Charles Leclerc,Sergio Perez,George Russell,58'].

 ### RESPONSE:
 ~~~